terrylinooo/cache-master/README.txt

 == Copyright ==

-Mynote Admin, Copyright 2020 TerryL.in
+Cache Master, Copyright 2020 TerryL.in
-Mynote Admin is distributed under the terms of the GNU GPL
+Cache Master is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by